rust-lang/rust/src/doc/guide-unsafe.md

   structs), so that you can see and control all reads and writes to the pointer in one place.
-- use `assert!()` a lot: once you've thrown away the protection of the compiler & type-system via `unsafe { ... }` you're left with just your wits and your `assert!()`s, any bug is potentially exploitable.
+- use `assert!()` a lot: once you've thrown away the protection of the compiler & type-system via `unsafe { ... }`, you're left with just your wits and your `assert!()` and any bug is potentially exploitable.
-- implement the `Drop` for resource clean-up via a destructor, and use RAII (Resource Acquisition Is Initialization).
+- implement the `Drop` trait for resource clean-up via a destructor, and use RAII (Resource Acquisition Is Initialization).
 This reduces the need for any manual memory management by users, and automatically ensures that clean-up is always run, even when the task fails.